 Employee satisfaction is the intangible yet powerful force that facilitates more engaged and productive workplaces.
 Happier employees are naturally more inclined to do their jobs better and for much longer than their dissatisfied counterparts.
 However, not all organizations have caught up to the changing needs of their workforce:

 Satisfied employees have the power to drive positive change through your company.
 Shifting the way employees view their role and speak about it to their colleagues can translate into more productive and loyal teams.
-Connecting with the needs and desires of your workforce and opening up communication with the right intranet software can not only boost staff culture and morale, but also have a significant impact on retention and business performance.
+Connecting with the needs and desires of your workforce and opening up communication with the right intranet solution can not only boost staff culture and morale, but also have a significant impact on retention and business performance.

 What is employee satisfaction?